mrtysn/cv/README.md

 You can

+- 💯 Make suggestions and report problems through GitHub issues
-- ↩️ Raise issues and send pull requests via GitHub
+- ↩️ Send pull requests via GitHub
 - ⭐ Star this project on GitHub

 You might